fbpx

 Black mold will not just disappear on its own unless it’s properly removed.
 Don’t assume that it’s just some stain on the wall.

-If you can’t afford a professional mold tester to come out, do what we recommended.
+If you can’t afford a professional mold tester to come out, do what we recommend.
 Every little bit helps!

 How We Can Help

-At the Sponaugle Wellness Institute, we assist in the healing of patients with chronic illness.
+At the Sponaugle Wellness Institute, we assist in the healing of patients with chronic illnesses.
 Dr. Sponaugle specializes in treating Mold Toxicity, Industrial Toxicity, Gut Toxicity, Lyme Disease, and more.

 Now you know the answer to the question, “Why is black mold dangerous?”
 Just listen to some of the lives that we’ve changed through our treatments.

-If you have any additional questions/concerns, please feel free to reach out to us today!
+If you have any additional questions/concerns, please feel free to contact us today!

 Comments are closed.